Dan Santat

 Dan Santat (born 1975) is an American author and illustrator known for his children's book The Adventures of Beekle: The Unimaginary Friend, which won the 2015 Caldecott Medal for distinguished illustration.
 He also wrote The Guild of Geniuses and created the Disney Channel animated series The Replacements.
+He was awarded the 2023 National Book Award for Young People's Literature for A First Time for Everything.

 Biography

 Santat was born in 1975 to Thai immigrants in Brooklyn before moving to California when Santat was three.
 After attending high school at Adolfo Camarillo High School, Santat graduated from the University of California at San Diego with a bachelor's degree in microbiology.
-Santat then attended the Art Center College of Design, graduating with distinction.
+Santat then attended the Art Center College of Design, graduating with distinction in 2001.
 While there he became friends with illustrator Peter Brown.

+Santat also worked as an environment artist for the video game company Activision for a series of Spider-Man games.